 Differences Between MariaDB and MySQL

 CHECKSUM TABLE may give a different result as MariaDB doesn't ignore NULLs in the columns as MySQL 5.1 does (Later MySQL versions should calculate checksums the same way as MariaDB).
-You can get the 'old style' checksum in MariaDB by starting mysqld with the --old option.
-Note however that that the MyISAM and Aria storage engines in MariaDB are using the new checksum internally, so if you are using --old, the CHECKSUM command will be slower as it needs to calculate the checksum row by row.
-Starting from MariaDB Server 10.9, --old is deprecated and will be removed in a future release.
-Set --old-mode or OLD_MODE to COMPAT_5_1_CHECKSUM to get 'old style' checksum.
+You can get the 'old style' checksum in MariaDB by starting mariadbd with the --old option (deprecated from MariaDB 10.9) or setting old_mode to COMPAT_5_1_CHECKSUM (from MariaDB 10.9) .
+Note however that that the MyISAM and Aria storage engines in MariaDB are using the new checksum internally, so if you are using this old mode, the CHECKSUM command will be slower as it needs to calculate the checksum row by row.

 Content reproduced on this site is the property of its respective owners, and this content is not reviewed in advance by MariaDB.
 The views, information and opinions expressed by this content do not necessarily represent those of MariaDB or any other party.